-Another class of methods for computing $\omega(s)$ involves transforming the problem into a matrix formulation; examples include the induced charge computation (ICC) methods (Boda et al. 2004), which use matrix inversions to solve for $\omega(s)$.
-Evaluating matrix inversion involves $O(M^3)$ calculations where M is the number of surface mesh elements.
+Another class of methods for computing $\omega(s)$ transform the problem into a matrix formulation (Boda et al. 2004; Tyagi et al. 2010; Barros et al. 2014).
+The induced charge computation (ICC) methods (Boda et al. 2004) use matrix inversions to solve for $\omega(s)$ .
+Matrix inversion operations involve $O(M^3)$ calculations where M is the number of surface mesh elements.
 Techniques to improve upon this scaling have been subsequently developed (Tyagi et al. 2010).
 Alternatively, iterative methods to solve the matrix equation have been proposed (Barros and Luijten 2014).
 In particular, the generalized minimum residual method solves the matrix equation without explicitly constructing the inverse matrix and yields a converged result for $\omega(s)$ at each simulation timestep within 4 - 5 iterations (Gan et al. 2015).

-The evaluation of $\omega(s)$ in all the above approaches needs the ionic configuration to be static and requires considerable computational effort, whether in the form of matrix inversions or convergence of the iterative optimization steps, at each simulation step to guarantee the overall stability of the simulation.
-In Section 3, we present the details of a recently developed dynamical optimization framework that enables the simultaneous (on-the-fly) updates of $\omega(s)$ and the ionic configuration in the same simulation step.
+The evaluation of $\omega(s)$ in all the above approaches requires the ionic configuration to be static at each simulation step to guarantee the overall stability of the simulation.
+In Section 3, we present the details of a recently developed dynamical optimization framework that enables the simultaneous (on-the-fly) updates of $\omega(s)$ and the ionic configuration in the same simulation step (Jadhao et al. 2012, 2013).